Liverpool landed one of Europe's hottest young properties in July 2014 when they swooped to sign Divock Origi from Lille.

 There was rumoured to be much interest in the tall forward following his performances on world football's biggest stage, but it was Liverpool who moved to snap him up.

 Origi remained with Lille in 2014-15 to gain more first-team experience, showing Reds fans what they have to look forward to with a hat-trick against Rennais in March 2015.
-He will begin training at Melwood in July 2015.
+He started training at Melwood in July 2015.